trenton-telge/Orchid/README.md

 ## How to build

 Now Orchid uses [Gradle](https://gradle.org/) as its build system.
-Currently tested with both Java 10 and 11 on Debian sid (openjdk-10-jdk / openjdk-11-jdk).
+Currently tested with Java 11 on Debian sid (openjdk-11-jdk).

 ```
 gradle build